-Commemoration is a component of the Indian Residential Schools Settlement Agreement (IRSSA) that will support regional and national activities that honour, educate, remember, memorialize and/or pay tribute to former Indian Residential School (IRS) students, their families and their communities.
+Commemoration is a component of the Indian Residential Schools Settlement Agreement that supported regional and national activities that honoured, educated, remembered and/or paid tribute to former Indian residential school (IRS) students, their families and their communities.

 Commemoration activities have contributed to a strong foundation of reconciliation efforts by the Government of Canada, such as the historic Apology by the Prime Minister in 2008; the permanent installation of stained glass artwork in Centre Block on Parliament Hill in 2012; and the gestures of reconciliation offered by the Government of Canada at each of the Truth and Reconciliation Commission's seven national events.

 Commemoration was jointly managed by Aboriginal Affairs and Northern Development Canada (AANDC) and the Truth and Reconciliation Commission (TRC).
 The TRC's role was to receive and review proposals to ensure they met the program objectives, as set out in Schedule J of the Indian Residential Schools Settlement Agreement, and to make recommendations to AANDC for funding.
 AANDC's role was to approve and fund the projects recommended by the TRC, as set out in the Indian Residential Schools Settlement Agreement, and ensure compliance with Treasury Board guidelines.

 In 2011-2012, the TRC issued its first call-for-proposals for Commemoration.
 Based on TRC recommendations, AANDC provided funding to 68 projects.

 Following the TRC's second call for proposals in 2012-2013, AANDC provided funding to 75 projects, based on recommendations by the TRC.